Azure/deployment-environments/documentation/terraform-private-preview/README.md

 We are also providing a [sample catalog](./SampleCatalog) that contains 5 sample environment definitions that were built using Terraform IaC.
 You may directly leverage these templates to quickly experiment with the end to end workflows.

 * Create a Terraform Environment Definition
-  * Much like with our ARM files, we need to point to an entrypoint file with the "templatePath" property.
+  * Similar to ARM files, you need to point to an entrypoint file with the "templatePath" property.
 In [this](https://github.com/Azure/deployment-environments/blob/main/documentation/terraform-private-preview/WebApp/manifest.yaml#L5) example, we use web_app.tf.

   * Ensure the "runner" property is set to "Terraform".